 (c) The gas cylinders are properly secured so that they cannot move in relation to the article and are fitted with strong and pressure resistant hoses and pipes;

-(d) The gas cylinders, pressure regulators, piping and other components are protected from damage and impacts during transport by wooden crates or other suitable means;
+(d) The gas cylinders, pressure regulators, piping and other components are protected from damage and impacts during carriage by wooden crates or other suitable means;

 (e) The transport document includes the following statement “Transport in accordance with special provision 396”;

-(f) Cargo transport units containing articles transported with cylinders with open valves containing a gas presenting a risk of asphyxiation are well ventilated and are marked in accordance with 5.5.3.6.”
+(f) Cargo transport units containing articles carried with cylinders with open valves [containing a gas presenting a risk of asphyxiation] are well ventilated and are marked in accordance with 5.5.3.6.”

+[Comment from OTIF: The phrase in square brackets is not necessary as according to (a) only gases of UN 1066, UN 1956 and UN 1002 are allowed to be contained in the cylinders.
+These three gases are asphyxiant gases.]
-“397 Mixtures of nitrogen and oxygen containing not less than 19.5 % and not more than 23.5 % oxygen by volume may be transported under this entry when no other oxidizing gases are present.
-A Division 5.1 subsidiary hazard label is not required for any concentrations within this limit.”

-“398 This entry applies to mixtures of butylenes, 1-butylene, cis-2-butylene and trans-2-butylene.
-For isobutylene, see UN 1055.”
+“397 Mixtures of nitrogen and oxygen containing not less than 19.5 % and not more than 23.5 % oxygen by volume may be carried under this entry when no other oxidizing gases are present.
+A Class 5.1 subsidiary hazard label (model No. 5.1, see 5.2.2.2.2) is not required for any concentrations within this limit.”[“398 This entry applies to mixtures of butylenes, 1-butylene, cis-2-butylene and trans-2-butylene.
+For isobutylene, see UN 1055.”]/[Not needed with current designation in RID/ADR/ADN.
+If adopted, then the current entry for BUTYLENES MIXTURE or 1- BUTYLENE or CIS-2-BUTYLENE or TRANS-2-BUTYLENE should be amended to read as in UN Model Regulations: “BUTYLENE”.]

-Alphabetical index
+“398 Reserved.”

+Chapter 3.2, Table B

-In the Notes to the Index, note 2, after “tert”;”, add “the prefixes “cis” and “trans”;”.
+3.2.2 In Note 1, after “tert”;”, add “the prefixes “cis” and “trans”;”.

 Amend the entry for “EXTRACTS, AROMATIC, LIQUID” to read as follows: